Each BMAT uni will utilise your BMAT score differently.

 If you’re likely to get a high BMAT score, you may want to consider universities that will rank you by your score.
 Alternatively, if you think you’ll get an average or low score, you should look at the universities that don’t rank by score and place a greater emphasis on your academic grades instead.

-We always advise that you don’t focus on BMAT universities alone, because there are just eight Medical Schools that require this and you don’t know what score you’ll get on the day.
+We always advise that you don’t focus on BMAT universities alone, because there are just seven Medical Schools that require this and you don’t know what score you’ll get on the day.
 Make sure you’re also preparing for the UCAT, so you can broaden your chances of getting into Medical School.

 Loading More Content